How to implement Clean Architecture in Go (Golang)

 }

-Mixing the business rules (like when a training can be canceled) with the database model slows down development, as the code becomes hard to understand and reason about.
+Mixing business rules (like when a training can be canceled) with the database model slows down development because the code becomes hard to understand and reason about.
 It’s also difficult to test such logic.

 To fix this, we add an intermediate Training type in the app layer: